BrendanGalvin/WootStreet/README.md

   "TwitterSecret": "Secret Here",
   "AlpacaKey": "Key Here",
   "AlpacaSecret": "Secret Here",
-  "DiscordWebhookURL": "Full Discord Webhook URL Here" }
+  "DiscordWebhookURL": "Full Discord Webhook URL Here", "TwitterHandle": "YourTwitterHandle"
+}

 It will then run properly, once you fill out your API keys and such.
 And obviously, give it a Discord webhook to post with.